zachcp/datalevin/planner.md

 In addition, the schema map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to the set of their adjacent links.
+This graph structure capture the overall structure of the data.
+We will use this to pre-filter entities for those complex queries spanning multiple related entity classes.

 ## Statistics collection